mapbender/mapbender-documentation/en/functions/misc/wms_loader.rst

 How to add a WMS by defining a link
 ====================================

-You can add a WMS to Mapbender by defining a link, e. g. in your :ref:`WMS featureinfo<feature_info>` or your search results.
+You can add a WMS to Mapbender by defining a link, e. g. in your :ref:`feature_info` or your search results.
 The link has to look like this:

 .. code-block:: html